 Before going to a neurologist

-Before seeing the neurologist, it’s a good idea to find out some information about the following:
+Before seeing the neurologist, it’s a good idea to find out about the following:

-- Why you’re going to the neurologist: talk with your GP about why your child needs to see a neurologist and whether there is anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP about why your child needs to see a neurologist.

-- Waiting list: how long before you can get an appointment to see the neurologist?
+- Waiting lists: how long before you can get an appointment to see the neurologist?